Surgical procedures for the treatment of COPD

 • With the surgery, 42 out of 100 people had passed away.

 What’s more, the patients who had the surgery were physically fitter, had a better quality of life and fewer episodes of breathing difficulties.
-They were also less likely to have to go to hospital due to a sudden worsening of their symptoms (exacerbation).
+They were also less likely to have to go to hospital due to sudden breathing difficulties (an exacerbation or flare-up).

 But the surgery also had disadvantages: In the first year after the treatment, some people in the surgery group died due to consequences of the operation.
-Plus, every operation is associated with risks such as inflammations and wound-healing problems.
-The studies didn’t look into these adverse effects enough, though.
+And every operation is associated with risks such as infections or wound-healing problems.
+But the studies didn’t look into these surgery-related problems enough.

 Bronchoscopic lung volume reduction

 Bronchoscopic procedures using valves or coils can improve your physical fitness and quality of life.
 Coils were also found to reduce the likelihood of breathing difficulties.
-It is not clear whether this treatment can help people to live longer.
-The studies so far have lasted one year at most.
+It is not clear whether this treatment can help people to live longer, though.
+Most of the studies lasted one year at the most.
 That's too short to be able to answer this question.

-One disadvantage of this treatment is that people's breathing sometimes suddenly gets worse afterwards.
-This can be caused by the that is inserted into the (air tubes in the lungs).
+One disadvantage of this treatment is that people's breathing sometimes suddenly gets worse after the procedure.
+This can be caused by the that is inserted into the air tubes in the lungs.
 It can lead to a collapsed lung (pneumothorax) too.
 People often cough up a bit of blood after the procedure, and the treatment is associated with the usual surgery-related risks.
-If coils are used, there is a greater risk of pneumonia.
+If coils are used, there's a greater risk of pneumonia.

 What does bullectomy involve?

 This treatment is similar to lung volume reduction.
-It specifically gets rid of large air-filled spaces (known as bullae).
+Unlike the above-mentioned approaches, though, it specifically gets rid of large air-filled spaces (known as bullae).
 Bullectomy is considered as a treatment option if individual air pockets take up more than a third of a lung and put pressure on nearby tissue.
-Like other treatments mentioned above, bullectomy is a minimally invasive procedure.
+Bullectomy is also a minimally invasive procedure.
 In other words, it is done through small cuts in the chest area (keyhole surgery).

 Lung transplants are only considered for people who have advanced pulmonary , and only if they have already tried out all other treatment options.
-The transplant involves removing either one or both lungs and then replacing it with a donor organ.
+The transplant involves removing either one or both lungs and then replacing them with a donor lung.
 Due to a lack of donor lungs, this treatment isn't always possible.
-People who receive new lungs can usually breathe a lot better and their quality of life improves.
+People who receive new lungs can usually breathe a lot better afterwards and their quality of life improves.

 Transplants are associated with special risks because they involve major surgery and the body’s might attack the new organ afterwards.
-To lower the risk of the body rejecting the organ, people have to take medication to suppress their for the rest of their lives.
-But this medication sometimes has serious side effects.
+To lower the risk of the body rejecting the organ, people have to take medications to suppress their for the rest of their lives.
+These medications sometimes lead to serious side effects, such as organ damage and an increased risk of infections.

 Bundesärztekammer.
 Richtlinie gemäß § 16 Abs.
 1 S. 1 Nrn.
 2 u.
 5 TPG für die Wartelistenführung und Organvermittlung zur Lungentransplantation.
 2017.

 Bundesärztekammer, Kassenärztliche Bundesvereinigung (KBV), Arbeitsgemeinschaft der Wissenschaftlichen Medizinischen Fachgesellschaften (AWMF).
 Nationale Versorgungsleitlinie COPD.
-AWMF-Registernr.: nvl-003.
+AWMF register no.: nvl-003.
 2021.

 Van Agteren JE, Carson KV, Tiong LU et al. Lung volume reduction surgery for diffuse emphysema.
 Cochrane Database Syst Rev 2016; (10): CD001001.